Our Health and

 - Weather permitting, some events, gatherings and classes will be held outdoors.

-- In line with public health guidelines, the circulation of outside air is increased whenever possible by opening windows in buildings with or without centralized systems.
+- In alignment with public health guidelines, the circulation of outside air is increased whenever possible by opening windows in buildings with or without centralized systems.

 - Facilities improved ventilation in accordance with CDC guidelines, ASHRAE standards, and industry best practices where practicable.
 There are many different types of ventilation systems in use, and different approaches are needed to optimize system performance.